 - Crystal Story.
 Go play it.
 It's a cool game.

 - Improved the Rain characters page, organizing everything in neat folders and hopefully renewing interest in this comic.
-I'm its self-designated Page Guardian, and also occasionally work on the main page.
+I also occasionally work on the main page.

 - Fixing continuity mistakes/crosswicking/cleaning up Marvel examples and pages.
 This is gonna happen more and more as my readthrough progresses and I slowly become a living Marvel Comics database.